Samantha Butler: Early life and education

 Butler grew up in Oxford, England, and is the granddaughter of astrophysicist, Fred Hoyle.
 She attended Headington Rye Oxford, where she was taught mathematics by Lily Atiyah, the wife of Michael Atiyah, also a mathematician.
 After graduating, she spent her gap year first taking mathematics modules at Oxford Brookes University and then working at the Tata Institute of Fundamental Research, Mumbai, India.

-While reading Natural Sciences as an undergraduate at the University of Cambridge, Butler became interested in developmental genetics.
+While reading Natural Sciences as an undergraduate at Emmanuel College, Cambridge, Butler became interested in developmental genetics.
 She completed a Part II in Genetics (1990), studying mutations in the ultrabithorax gene, part of the Hox complex in Drosophila melanogaster, with Michael Akam.
 In 1996, she received her Ph.D. in Molecular Biology from Princeton University, advised by Yasushi Hiromi.
 Her doctoral studies in developmental genetics, focused on charactering an enhancer trap line (h214), that was a candidate for encoding specific neural identity in the developing Drosophila eye.
 The associated gene was found to be a cell adhesion molecule and was thus called "klingon."

 From 1997 to 2003, Butler worked as a postdoctoral fellow with Jane Dodd at Columbia University, in the Department of Physiology and Cellular Biophysics.
 At around this time, inspired by a heartfelt plea by a paraplegic man at a conference, Butler switched model systems to work on axon guidance mechanisms in the developing vertebrate spinal cord.
 Her studies showed that the roof plate secretes a diffusible repellent that orients commissural axons away from the dorsal midline.
 Butler further demonstrated that this repellent is mediated by the bone morphogenic protein (BMP) growth family, the first studies to demonstrate that growth factors could act as axon guidance signals.
 Together, these findings suggested that the same signal can reiteratively specify different cellular processes for neurons at different stages of their development.
 During this time, Butler was funded by a fellowship from the Paralyzed Veterans of America.